amovfx/lifeguide/03_purpose/relationships/social_skill.md

 Build emotional distance between any asshole you encounter and yourself.
 In other words, deal with them on only a purely necessary level and don’t invite them into your life in any way, shape, or form.
 Assholes need to go because negative actions have 5 times the effect over positive ones.
 Champion a no-asshole policy wherever you go.
+If you are in a leadership position and have a high performing asshole.
+Write them a stellar letter recommendation and ship them to the competition.
+You will see a productivity increase.

 #Resources
 How to win friends and influence people.

+The No Asshole Rule.

+Moral Mazes